TainanReis/WebChat/README.md

 Version notes V0.3.0:
  - Some HTML changes
  - Implemented track command.
-It highlights all messages from a specific user or own.
+It highlights all messages from a specific user or his own.